Core Lessons

 This is going to be fun and empowering!

-We are going to be discussing a wide range of topics and working to seed habits for you to engage and learn with them with our lab and others on campus.
+We are going to be discussing a wide range of topics and working to seed habits for you to engage and learn with them with our research team and others in your environment.

 Exposure to relevant tools & practices, confidence & agency to engage, community to learn with